Sine-Saloum Mangroves

 Why and how we're working here

 Villages here rely on the mangroves to protect them from storms and support agriculture, fishing and seafood.
 The delta was seriously affected by a drought from 1968 to 1994, which killed the mangroves in the higher parts of the mudflats.
-The mangroves were also chopped down for their wood.

-The project's impact on
+The project’s impact on people

 The mangroves here are crucial to local people; fish, including shellfish, is the primary source of animal protein in Senegal.
 Household incomes are low because of ever-diminishing harvests of fish and shellfish after the loss of their mangrove habitat.
 The communities here also rely heavily on farming, growing ground nuts, maize and rice and collecting wild honey.